The Protein Myth

-However, even this value has a large margin of safety, and the body’s true need is even lower for most people.
+However, even this value has a large margin of safety, and the body’s true need may be lower for most people.
 Protein needs are increased for women who are pregnant or breastfeeding.
 In addition, needs are also higher for very active persons.
 As these groups require additional calories, increased protein needs can easily be met through larger intake of food consumed daily.
-An extra serving of legumes, tofu, meat substitutes, or other high-protein sources can help meet needs that go beyond the current RDA.
+An extra serving of legumes, tofu, meat substitutes, or other high protein sources can help meet needs that go beyond the current RDA.

 The Problems with High-Protein Diets